Jack in the Box (album): Format

 Hybe forwent releasing Jack in the Box on CD.
 Statements from the company explained that the decision was part of its efforts to reduce plastic waste, especially in relation to album production, and be more eco-friendly.
 The album was made available digitally only, via various streaming platforms and music sites, as well as Hybe's own Weverse Albums music app.
-Though not packaged in a traditional format, some physical components are included: a card holder, two photocards, and a scanable User Guide QR card to access the album and additional digital content on Weverse Albums.
+Though not packaged in a traditional format, some physical components are included: a card holder, two photocards, and a scannable User Guide QR card to access the album and additional digital content on Weverse Albums.

 A limited edition vinyl of the album was released on December 12, 2022.
 It includes a booklet, lyric sheet, folded poster, and photocard.
 The preorder period for the vinyl opened on Weverse and at other online retailers on August 8.
 A CD version of the album, the HOPE Edition, comprising the same tracklist as the original release plus five new tracks: three live songs from J-Hope's Lollapalooza performance and two instrumentals, was released on August 18, 2023.
 Four collectible editions were made available, including Target and Walmart exclusive versions.